What is a 55 and Older Retirement Community?

 The people currently living in the community will be your future friends – or your future enemies.
-You are moving to the town to start a new chapter of your life, to take advantage of your freedom and to spend time with other people in a similar stage of life.
-While you can’t expect to like every person living there, you should try to talk to quite a few of them to see if you think you will like being around them.
+You are moving to the town to start a new chapter of your life, take advantage of your freedom, and spend time with other people in a similar life stage.

 Reverse mortgages can be a great loan product under those circumstances.
 Make sure, however, that you understand reverse mortgage pros and cons.
 If you are over 62 years of age, it’s a financing option worth looking into.
 Reverse mortgages are not for everyone.
 Be sure you speak to someone reputable when looking for this kind of financing.

 Most seniors who are opting for 55 and older housing are probably not thinking about selling anytime soon.
 This, however, is a weak reason not to check on the local re-sale value of this type of housing.